SweetVishnya/sweetvishnya.github.io/index.md

 I work for the Compiler Technology Department at [Ivannikov Institute for System Programming of the RAS](http://www.ispras.ru/en/) as a research scientist.

-I have a strong interest in computer security, return-oriented programming, binary analysis, symbolic execution, reverse engineering, and compilers.
+I have a strong interest in computer security, symbolic execution, automatic bug detection, return-oriented programming, dynamic analysis, binary analysis, reverse engineering, compilers, and developing tools for all the above.

 # Contacts